 Walking Exercise Strategy

-Exercising, such as walking regularly at least 30 continuous minutes 3 times per week can improve symptoms by encouraging the formation of new, collateral blood vessels and improving muscle efficiency.
-Many patients experience a dramatic increase in the distance they are able to walk without pain.
-Patients can also benefit from a vascular rehabilitation program, involving 45 minutes of supervised exercise weekly.
+Exercising, such as walking regularly at least 30 continuous minutes 3 times per week, can improve symptoms by encouraging the formation of new collateral blood vessels and improving muscle efficiency.
+Many patients experience a dramatic increase in the distance they can walk without pain.
+Patients also benefit from a vascular rehabilitation program involving 45 minutes of supervised exercise weekly.

-Complications include IHD and angina pectoris, cerebrovascular insufficiency, PAD, and renal artery stenosis.
-Subclavian steal syndrome or mesenteric stenosis can also result from chronic stenosis.
+Complications include ischemic heart disease (IHD), angina pectoris, cerebrovascular disease, stroke, peripheral artery disease (PAD), and renal artery stenosis.
+Subclavian steal syndrome and mesenteric stenosis can also result from chronic arterial stenosis.

 Acute vascular occlusions can also cause complications.
-Mesenteric infarction, renal or splenic infarction, as well as a transient ischemic attack (TIA) and stroke, are among the acute complications.
-Aneurysms at various vessel segments, such as infrarenal or thoracic aortic aneurysms (with possibly thoracic aortic dissection), as well as an iliac or popliteal aneurysms, are potential consequences of atherosclerosis.
+Mesenteric infarction, renal or splenic infarction, transient ischemic attack (TIA), and stroke are seen due to thrombi or emboli occluding an already atherosclerotic artery.
+Aneurysms at various vessel segments, such as infrarenal or thoracic aortic aneurysms (and possible thoracic aortic dissection), as well as iliac or popliteal aneurysms, are potential consequences of atherosclerosis.

-Reduction of modifiable risk factors is important.
-Prevention is aimed primarily at promoting a healthy diet, adequate physical activity in the form of aerobic exercise, and controlling underlying diseases such as diabetes mellitus and hypertension.
-Smoking cessation is the most important preventive measure against atherosclerosis and its complications.
+Modifiable risk factor reduction is essential.
+Prevention aims primarily to promote a healthy diet, get adequate physical activity with aerobic exercise, and control underlying diseases like diabetes mellitus and hypertension.
+Smoking cessation is the most important measure in preventing atherosclerosis and its complications.

 Dyslipidemia is a disorder of lipid metabolism that is clinically defined as the presence of one of the following abnormalities: elevated plasma triglycerides (TG), elevated total cholesterol (TC), high levels of low-density lipoprotein (LDL), and decreased high-density lipoprotein (HDL).
 The specific population values will differ according to age, gender, and race.
-It is one of the main causes for the development of atherosclerosis.
+It is one of the leading causes of the development of atherosclerosis.

-Causes of dyslipidemia can be primary as in familial hypercholesterolemia or secondary to underlying diseases such as diabetes mellitus, hypothyroidism, nephrotic syndrome, and hepatic diseases.
+Causes of dyslipidemia can be primary as in familial hypercholesterolemia or secondary to underlying diseases such as diabetes mellitus, hypothyroidism, nephrotic syndrome, and hepatic disorders.

 Frederickson Classification of Lipid Disorders